OFDataCommittee/OFMLHackathon/README.rst

 Project Status
 ==============

-Currently the C++, and C are the only mature implementations of the SILC clients.
+Currently the C++, and C are the only full implementations of the SILC clients.
-The Python and Fortran clients will be finished soon.
+The Fortran and Python partially cover the API and will soon be feature-complete.

 Using SILC